01Simple Snapshots Are Best

-If you are comfortable wearing a swimsuit then it is always a good idea to include some shots of you wearing either a one-piece or bikini.
+If you're comfortable wearing a swimsuit then it's always a good idea to include some shots of you wearing either a one-piece or bikini.
 Keep posing to a minimum when wearing a swimsuit because your shots can quickly go from elegant to tacky with some unfortunate poses.
-Also, bikini does not mean a string bikini and while a speedo is acceptable, keep the pose professional.

 07Never Submit Nude (or Suggestive) Photos

 In a nutshell, agents and scouts do not want to see you naked, ever.
 Even photos that suggest nudity are off the table.
 If you have a fabulous photograph of yourself but there is so much midriff (and lower) showing, do not send that photo.